bryanlyon/Dreambooth-Stable-Diffusion/README.md

 We also need to create a set of images for regularization, as the fine-tuning algorithm of Dreambooth requires that.
 Details of the algorithm can be found in the paper.
 Note that in the original paper, the regularization images seem to be generated on-the-fly.
 However, here I generated a set of regularization images before the training.
 The text prompt for generating regularization images can be ```photo of a <class>```, where ```<class>``` is a word that describes the class of your object, such as ```dog```.
 The command is

 ```
 python scripts/stable_txt2img.py --ddim_eta 0.0 --n_samples 8 --n_iter 1 --scale 10.0 --ddim_steps 50  --ckpt /path/to/original/stable-diffusion/sd-v1-4-full-ema.ckpt --prompt "a photo of a <class>"
 ```

-I generate 8 images for regularization, but more regularization images may lead to stronger regularization and better editability.
+I generate ~100 images for regularization per descriptive, but more regularization images may lead to stronger regularization and better editability.
 After that, save the generated images (separately, one image per ```.png``` file) at ```/root/to/regularization/images```.

-**Updates on 9/9**
+## Descriptives

-We should definitely use more images for regularization.
-Please try 100 or 200, to better align with the original paper.
-To acomodate this, I shorten the "repeat" of reg dataset in the [config file](https://github.com/XavierXiao/Dreambooth-Stable-Diffusion/blob/main/configs/stable-diffusion/v1-finetune_unfrozen.yaml#L96).
+Descriptives are words to describe the image beyond the class name.
+This lets you provide more accurate regularization and training images in order to help keep editability.
+To do this, I train multiple descriptions for example if the class is ```dog``` then I might have descriptives of ```brown```, ```black```, ```maltese``` or any other words you want to use to separate different types of the class.

-For some cases, if the generated regularization images are highly unrealistic (happens when you want to generate "man" or "woman"), you can find a diverse set of images (of man/woman) online, and use them as regularization images.
+Once you have your various images, you can use the prepare_data.py script to rename them and (semi-intelligently) crop them to be 512x512 images ready to train with.
+Right now it does a bit better than a center crop but improvements will allow for better and better crops over time.
+(Planning on using YOLO or similar BBOX detection model to find a good bbox to crop around.)

 ### Training
 Training can be done by running the following command

 ```
 python main.py --base configs/stable-diffusion/v1-finetune_unfrozen.yaml
                 -t
                 --actual_resume /path/to/original/stable-diffusion/sd-v1-4-full-ema.ckpt
                 -n <job name>
                 --gpus 0,
                 --data_root /root/to/training/images
                 --reg_data_root /root/to/regularization/images
                 --class_word <xxx>
 ```